lllyasviel/DanbooRegion/README.md

 # FAQ

-    Q: I have download the dataset, why there is no annotations in the "test" folder?
+    Q: I have downloaded the dataset.
+Why there is no annotations in the "test" folder?
-    A: We only provide train/val annotations.
-Please see also the section *"7.
-Benchmarking the performace of your model"*.
+    A: We only provide train&val annotations.
+Please see also the section "7.
+Benchmarking the performace of your model".
 Please send your predictions to my e-mail address so that I will report the model performace on the test set as a respond and benchmark your score.